Autism spectrum disorder

 - Has delayed speech and language skills.
 Some children with ASD can’t speak at all or speak very little.
 About 40 in 100 (40 percent) children with ASD don’t speak at all.
 Other children with ASD speak well.

-- Has trouble talking to other people, starting a conversation and sharing his needs using typical words or motions.
+- Has trouble talking to other people, starting a conversation and sharing his needs using typical words or motions like pointing.
 A child with ASD may talk a lot about something he really likes rather than have a conversation with another person.

 - Doesn’t understand jokes, teasing or sarcasm.
 Sarcasm means using bitter or teasing words to make fun of someone or something.

 - Mixes up pronouns (says “you” instead of “I”)